judnich/TupleMarkup/EXAMPLES.md

 Compare to JSON *(note - TML is NOT meant to replace JSON; this is only a syntax example)*:

     {
-        "firstName": "John",
+        "first name": "John",
-        "lastName": "Smith",
+        "last name": "Smith",
         "age": 25,
         "address": {
-            "streetAddress": "21 2nd Street",
+            "street address": "21 2nd Street",
             "city": "New York",
             "state": "NY",
             "postalCode": 10021
         }
     }

 ### TML example describing a 3D pyramid object for OpenGL:

 This example shows how one might use TML to load/store 3D models for an OpenGL graphics application.
-TML enables concise lists of vertex coordinates and element indexes, making this very natural to read, write, and organize.
+In addition to natural key-value pair syntax, TML enables concise lists of vertex coordinates and element indexes, making this very natural to read, write, and organize.

     [opengl model |
         [mode | indexed triangles]